linnabrown/run_dbcan/README.md

 	[-t Tools] 		- optional, allows user to select a combination of tools to run.
 The options are any combination of 'diamond', 'hmmer', and 'hotpep'.
 The default value is 'all' which runs all three tools.
+	[--dbCANFile]   - optional, allows user to set the file name of dbCAN HMM Database.

 	[--dia_eval]    - optional, allows user to set the DIAMOND E Value.
 Default = 1e-121.

 	[--dia_cpu]     - optional, allows user to set how many CPU cores DIAMOND can use.
 Default = 5.